-If you want to go a little bit from the center of Berlin, one of the best options is to visit Spandau Altstadt (Old Town) with Citadel Spandau.
-Spandau is the westernmost of the twelve districts of Berlin and it is about 45 minutes away from the city center.
+If you want to go a little bit from the centre of Berlin, one of the best options is to visit Spandau Altstadt (Old Town) with Citadel Spandau.
+Spandau is the westernmost of the twelve districts of Berlin and it is about 45 minutes away from the city centre.
 The Citadel consists of 4 bastions that are symmetrically positioned and represent an ideal example of a 16th-century fort.
 This place will definitely bring you back to the Middle Ages!

 History of Citadel Spandau

 In 1685, Swedish soldiers were the first to besiege the citadel.
 In 1806, during the Fall of Berlin, the citadel’s garrison surrendered to the French army under Napoleon.
 It was retaken by Prussian and Russian forces in 1813.
 In 1935 the citadel received a different purpose – the Military Laboratory.
 There were many scientists working on chemical weapons and testing on animals and humans.
 During World War II, the fortress remained intact thanks to the successful negotiation of the surrender of the citadel to Soviet soldiers.
 After the division of Berlin, the Citadel Spandau became a part of the British sector.